beachboysqq/Test_Own_Pic/README.md

 # Test_Own_Pic
 #train and test your own picture

-1:clone the code in your Caffe root director
+1:clone the code in your Caffe root dir

-2:copy the date in your caffe/data
+2:unzip the date in your caffe/data

 3:meke dir myfile in your caffe root dir